Malga-Vision/SP-classification-ESAOTE/README.md

 ## Code Organization
 ### **<u>models</u>**
-This folder contains main scripts to define and train 2D-SonoNet architectures, as well as 3D-SonoNet and (2+1)D-SonoNet extensions.
+This folder contains the main scripts for defining and training 2D-SonoNet architectures, as well as 3D-SonoNet and (2+1)D-SonoNet extensions.
 See the "usage" note at the beginning of each of them.
 > - **_sononet2d-traintest.py_**: train and test the 2D SonoNet-16/32/64 model.
 > - **_sononet2d-traintest_3d_comparable.py_**: trains and evaluates the 2D SonoNet-16/32/64 model using the same dataset as the 3D models for direct comparison.